Tri-Cities Airport Master Plan

 The purpose of an Airport Master Plan is to study the airport and provide a 20-year development program that will create a safe, efficient, economical, and environmentally responsible airport facility.

-This study will ensure the airport can facilitate the demand for aviation services expected, meet the development goals of TRI, and create additional public value for residents in the Tri-Cities area and the aeronautical community at large.
+This study ensures the airport can facilitate the demand for aviation services expected, meet the development goals of TRI, and create additional public value for residents in the Tri-Cities area and the aeronautical community at large.

-The final product will serve as a critical tool for TRI.
-It will depict the existing airport facilities and planned development initiatives.
+The final product serves as a critical tool for TRI.
+It depicts the existing airport facilities and planned development initiatives.
 This document is vital for coordination between the Tri-Cities Airport Authority (TCAA), the Tennessee Department of Transportation (TDOT) and the Federal Aviation Administration (FAA) to ensure capital improvement needs are met.

 Master Planning Process